 Understanding addiction is the first step of the recovery journey.

-At Kolmac Outpatient Recovery Centers, we treat the acute problem that brings a patient to us, and then we work to unravel the social, psychological, and biological issues that go along with the addiction.
+At Kolmac Integrated Behavioral Health Centers, we treat the acute problem that brings a patient to us, and then we work to unravel the social, psychological, and biological issues that go along with the addiction.

 Addiction is a chronic disease, not a personal failing.